-I became involved in the work of CABSA through a needs analysis in 2004, and bought into the vision of CABSA to such an extent, that I can not imagine myself working in any other position.
+She became involved in the work of CABSA through a needs analysis in 2004, and bought into the vision of CABSA to such an extent, that she can not imagine herself working in any other position.

 The most exciting function of CABSA is enabling Christians to do what God has called them to do in the field of HIV and AIDS more efficiently and effectively.

-I am married to Jan, and have three (adult) children.
-I am passionate about gardening, mostly with indigenous plants, love cross-stitch embroidery (but seldom have time for this!) and read compulsively (and ideal prerequisite for this job!).
+She is married to Jan, and have three (adult) children and one very precious grandchild.
+She is passionate about gardening, mostly with indigenous plants, loves cross-stitch embroidery (but seldom have time for this!) and reads compulsively (an ideal prerequisite for this job!).

 Jan has a background in the Natural Sciences, Human Resources, Training Management and Organisations Development.
 Typically of the way he works, he taught himself web design in 1997 when he got fed up with web developers that did not want to share their knowledge with him.